CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-collection-subprofiles.md

 ## PHP Example

 The following PHP script demonstrates how to call the API method.
-There is no need to escape special characters from the API, because this is done by the CopernicaRestApi class.

 ```php
 // dependencies